s3ql/s3ql/rst/issues.rst

 Known Issues
 ============

+* S3QL de-duplicates data blocks based solely only on SHA256 checksums, without doing a byte-by-byte comparison of the blocks.
+  Since it is possible for two data blocks to have the same checksum despite having different contents, this can lead to problems.
+If two such blocks are stored in an S3QL file system, the data in one block will be lost and replaced by the data in the other block.
+However, the chances of this occuring for any two blocks are about 1 in 10^77 (2^256).
+For a file system that holds a total of 10^34 blocks, the chances of a collision increase to about 1 in 10^9.
+Storing more than 10^34 blocks (or about 10^25 TB with an (extremely small) block size of 4 kB) is therefore not recommended.
+Being exceptionally unlucky may also be a disadvantage.

 * S3QL does not support Access Control Lists (ACLs).
 This is due to a bug in the FUSE library and will therefore hopefully be fixed at some point.
 See `issue 385 <http://code.google.com/p/s3ql/issues/detail?id=385>`_